 Making the issue more complicated, the tire’s advertised lifespan may not be entirely accurate.
 You can spend hundreds of dollars more to get the “best” tire on the market, but if you’re driving like Richard Petty on the way to the grocery store every day, there’s a great chance your tire will wear down much faster than the manufacturer’s mileage numbers suggest.

 Another red flag for tire replacement is damage or cracking that is visible to the naked eye.
 This can come from potholes, road debris, or aggressive driving.
 You may also notice that your vehicle’s ride has become bumpy, uneven, or rough.
 Where you live can also play a role in how quickly your tires wear out.
 Temperature extremes one way or the other can damage an otherwise “healthy” tire.
+Make sure to get a tire pressure gauge to check for pressure loss as well.

 Where to buy